Award-winning Story Writer

 A Bay Area native, she received a Rona Jaffe Writers’ Award, the San Francisco Foundation’s James D. Phelan literary award, and a Steinbeck Fellowship in Creative Writing.
 She is a graduate of Stanford University and UC Riverside’s MFA program.
 Other achievements include the Dr. Suzanne Ahn Award for Civil Rights and Social Justice coverage; the Asian American Journalists Association’s National Journalism Award — online/broadcast, print, and radio; the Society of Professional Journalists, the James Madison Freedom of Information Award, the San Francisco Press Club Greater Bay Area Journalism Award, San Francisco Press Club, and Best of the West.

 Her fiction has appeared in The Atlantic, ZYZZYVA, Guernica, and elsewhere.
 She received an Emerging Writer Fellowship from Aspen Words, a fellowship at the Bread Loaf Writers’ Conference, and a writer’s residency at Hedgebrook, among other honors.
 She is a contributing nonfiction editor AAWW’s The Margins, and she works and teaches at the Writers’ Grotto in San Francisco.
-She is on the faculty at the 2018 Mendocino Coast Writers Conference.
+She teaches at the Warren Wilson MFA Program for Writers, Sewanee Writers Conference, and elsewhere.